storvik/pythonremote/README.md

 - Support adding of multiple devices.
 - Add sending message to device.
 - System for responding/reacting to a given message and adding/removing such actions.
+- Implement google API url shortener when registering a new device.